wa1hco/Tiny_Sequencer_Software/README.md

 //   State S2R, release relay 2, wait relay 2 release time
 //   State S1R, release relay 1, wait relay 1 release time
 //   State Rx

+The states are number 1 to 4 in this document and on the PCB.
+But, the command interface numbers them 0 to 3.

 // on key released during transition to transmit
 //   release relay immediately